memfault/interrupt/_drafts/best-of-binutils.md

 #### Converting binaries into an object file

 Sometimes for embedded development you may want to include binary artifacts into a firmware as a byte array.
-For example, sometimes a firmware will include binaries that need to be loaded onto peripherals (i.e a GPS, or accelerometer peripheral image).
+Sometimes, a firmware will include binaries that need to be loaded onto peripherals, such as a GPS or accelerometer firmware image.
 One neat thing you can do with objcopy is convert any binary blob into an object file that can then be linked in your image.

 For example, if you want to include `my_binary.bin` in an image, you could create a `.o` as
 follows: